 Flight Numbers and Ratings (Disc Golf Numbers)

 You may want to check out our previous article entitled “What You Need to Know About Disc Flight Numbers” for more detailed information on this topic.
-In addtion to flight ratings, disc weight and speed will affect the stability of most discs.
+In addition to flight ratings, disc weight and speed will affect the stability of most discs.
 If you can get a driver disc up to full speed, then the main flight numbers you want to look at are the last two (turn and fade respectively).
 Turn refers to how much the disc will naturally drift to the right at full speed (on a righty backhand throw), with negative numbers meaning it will want to turn more.
 Fade refers to how hard the disc will come back to the left at the end when its rotational speed begins to slow down.
 A higher number equals more fade.

 Overstable Discs